SamLB9/EMS_research_imputation-models/README.md

 We note that the two classification models with the best performance according to the median are the 'Random Forest Classifier' and the 'Extra Trees Classifier'.

+In order to analyze the performance of the different imputation methods, I have once again chosen to use boxplots.

+Here's a box plot representing the different imputation methods according to their AUC as a function of the percentage of missing value.
+For this I choose to based on the best classification models, the 'Random Forest Classifier':

 _____________________________________________________________________________________________________

 Similarly, here are three boxplots comparing the performance of regression models according to RMSE: